 Nespresso original line machines work with both the original Nespresso capsules and the 3rd party capsules designed specifically for Nespresso machines.

-These coffee capsules have a shape like a coffee cup as shown in the image on right.
+These coffee capsules have a shape like a coffee cup as shown in the image on the right.

 Nespresso Vertuo line compatible capsules